-At George Mason University, the male to female student ratio is far higher than the national average of about 40:60 with a student body that is equally balanced.
+At George Mason University, the disparity between men and women on campus is far lower than the national average.
+The undergraduate student body at GMU is equally balanced.

 This university is ranked at #167 in male to female diversity nationwide.
 The undergraduate population is comprised of 11,246 males and 11,820 females.